Research areas

 Physiological patterns of activity in the developing brain

-Initially, research of the early neuronal network activity patterns in the developing cortex in our and other labs primarily used brain slices of neonatal rodents in vitro.
-These studies revealed spontaneous network bursts (such as hippocampal Giant Depolarizing Potentials, GDPs, and early network oscillations) and identified their generative mechanisms (Ben-Ari et al., 2007; Khalilov et al., 2015; Leinekugel et al., 1997).
-However, whether these patterns expressed in vitro are relevant to the neonatal brain activity in vivo remained elusive.
-With an input provided by G. Buzsaki during his sabbatical at Inmed, we pioneered a platform for multisite intracortical silicone probe and patch-clamp recordings of brain activity in head restrained rat pups in vivo.
-This enabled to unravel unique activity patterns expressed In neonatal hippocampus (early sharp waves (eSPWs)) (Leinekugel et al., 2002), which are triggered by spontaneous movements and involve activation of Inputs from entorhinal cortex (EC) (Valeeva et al., 2019), in various sensory cortical regions of neonatal rodents including myoclonic twitches driven oscillatory patterns somatosensory cortex and thalamus (Akhmetshina et al., 2016; Khazipov et al., 2004; Minlebaev et al., 2011) and spinal cord (Inacio et al., 2016), retinal waves driven bursts in visual cortex (Colonnese et al., 2010; Colonnese and Khazipov, 2010; Hanganu et al., 2006).
-Similar approach using biphoton Imaging also revealed spontaneous synchronized activity in the embryonic mice cortex (Yuryev et al., 2018).
-Further translation of these findings to the human neonates resulted in elaboration of the protocols of sensory exploration of the neonate in different sensory modalities (somatosensory, visual and auditory), that was achieved through long-standing collaboration between our team and the group of Anna Kaminska at Necker Hospital (Paris) (Chipaux et al., 2013; Colonnese et al., 2010; Kaminska et al., 2018; Milh et al., 2007).
+Early research into the activity patterns of developing neuronal networks relied on ex vivo preparations from neonatal rodents.
+These studies revealed spontaneous network bursts—such as hippocampal Giant Depolarizing Potentials (GDPs) and early network oscillations—and helped identify their underlying mechanisms (Ben-Ari et al., 2007; Khalilov et al., 2015; Leinekugel et al., 1997).
+However, the physiological relevance of these patterns to neonatal brain activity in vivo remained unclear.
+To bridge this gap, we developed a platform combining multisite intracortical silicon probe recordings and patch-clamp techniques in neonatal rats.
+This allowed us to characterize activity patterns expressed in vivo, including early sharp waves (eSPWs) in the hippocampus (Leinekugel et al., 2002).
+These eSPWs are triggered by spontaneous movements and involve activation of the entorhinal cortex (Valeeva et al., 2019).
+Using this approach, we also identified movement-driven oscillatory patterns in the primary somatosensory cortex (S1) and thalamus (Akhmetshina et al., 2016; Khazipov et al., 2004; Minlebaev et al., 2011) and in the spinal cord (Inacio et al., 2016).
+Similarly, we observed bursts driven by retinal waves in the visual cortex (Colonnese et al., 2010; Colonnese & Khazipov, 2010; Hanganu et al., 2006).
+Two-photon imaging has revealed synchronized activity even earlier in development, in the embryonic mouse cortex (Yuryev et al., 2018).
+Further translation of these findings to the human neonates resulted in elaboration of protocols of sensory exploration of the neonate in different sensory modalities (somatosensory, visual and auditory), that was achieved through long-standing collaboration with the group of Anna Kaminska at Necker Hospital (Paris) (Chipaux et al., 2013; Colonnese et al., 2010; Kaminska et al., 2018; Milh et al., 2007).

 Claudio Rivera & Aurelie Carabalona